Jiaanzhu/CS-439-OptML-Mixed-Optimizer/README.md

 # OptML Project
-We wish to try multiple ways of combining SGD and Adam in order to obtain properties of both.
+In this project we try multiple ways of combining SGD and Adam in order to obtain properties of both.

 ### Install